jvalon9455/Read-Me-Generator/Develop/generate.md

   as

   ## License
-  This project is licensed by, Apache
+  This project is licensed by, MIT

   ## Contributions